ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 A successful rollback pipeline run concludes the deployment by moving the `_latest` tag in the inventory backwards to the commit in the past against, which the rollback just happened.

-A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is running in a forward deployment mode or performing a rollback.
-This property can be further used if the user decides to write custom branching logic for rollback vs no-rollback.
+A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is getting deployed or performing a rollback.
+You can also use this property to write custom branching logic for rollback vs non-rollback.

 ## Classical method, by using raw GitOps
 {: #devsecops-rollback-deployment-gitops-raw}